The Way of The Witch

 Considerations: Do not take during pregnancy or while breast-feeding

-*This information is not intended to take the place of your regular health care provider.
+*If you are currently taking prescription medication, be sure to talk to your doctor before adding any herbal supplement.
+This information is not intended to take the place of advice or treatment from a qualified physician.
 Rather, it is presented to help empower and assist you with knowledge, and provide you with tools to help facilitate your healing process.
 First and foremost, remember that you are the best source of information when it comes to knowing what your body needs.
 Learning to listen to and trust your inner guidance is always the first step in remembering how to heal on every level of your being.

 **Some information on this chart was partially adapted from the encyclopedia of medicinal plants.